Anthony J. Pennings, PhD

 Cost-push inflation happens when prices increase due to rising costs of raw materials and wages.
 The Russian invasion of Ukraine and the sanctions imposed created shortages of essential resources from both countries, such as aluminum and carbon-based products such as fertilizers, natural gas, nickel, and crude oil.
 It is difficult to assess the impact of food shortages that might result from the degradation of the Ukrainian infrastructure.
 Overall, rising costs of inputs, measured by the Producer Price Index (PPI), pressure suppliers to raise prices.

 But most of the current problems come from supply shortages due to the limits of the COVID-19 pandemic.
-Calculating the delays in factory production, the chip shortages, the reduction in oil production, restaurant closures, and shipping containers waiting at the docks, etc., will give us a tally of what has gone missing in the US economy and producing inflationary forces.
+Calculating the delays in factory production, the chip shortages, the reduction in oil production, restaurant closures, and shipping containers waiting at the docks, etc., will give us a tally of what has gone missing in the US economy and what is producing inflationary forces.

 We had a fantastic shot of money into the US economy during 2020.
 The legislated increases continued into 2021 but nowhere near the amounts of the previous year.[5]
 The stimulus helped forestall an economic collapse but became part of the complex equation of supply and demand forces increasing prices.
 The global inflation that emerged from the COVID-19 resulted from a “perfect storm” of economic and political issues.